adrianmarino/t3pa-pedals/README.md

     ```bash
     Config mode: OFF
     ```

-**Important**: `Config mode` allows minimize pedal input lag, because there is no waiting to receive serial commands.
-It increase execution time on main program loop.
+**Important:** The `Config mode` minimizes pedal input lag by eliminating the need to wait for serial commands.
+However, this mode does increase the execution time in the main program loop.

 ## Change settings via `SerialPort` python class